New Room Community Choir

 You are welcome to join at any time!
 With a varied repertoire of pop, folk, rock, jazz, blues and gospel, and open to requests for your favourite tunes, the New Room Community Choir hopes to bring people together through singing.
 No auditions, no need to read music – everyone is welcome!
 For Meg and Judit, our choir leaders, the idea of the New Room Choir is to create a relaxed space to enjoy singing together and have fun learning new songs.

-Why not join us in the new term?
+Why not join us virtually on Zoom in the new term?

 Just £3 per rehearsal.
-You are able to pay for a term by bank transfer, cash or cheque.
+You are able to pay for a term by bank transfer.
 All monies go to support the work of the choir.
-Please email Kate email@example.com or call 01179264740 for further information.
+Please email Meg or Judit at firstname.lastname@example.org for further information.

 Here are a few comments from those in the Community Choir: